 You likely got into nursing to help others and take care of patients.
 When first starting your nursing education, you may have been so focused on getting the medical training down that you weren’t focused on the financial and administrative skills that you may need down the line.
-As you progress in your nursing career, one of the paths you may take is becoming a manager.
+As you progress in your nursing career at Clipboard Health, one of the paths you may take is becoming a manager.

 As a nurse manager, your job extends beyond clinical care.
 It’s your responsibility to properly manage your team, resources, and facility’s finances to best benefit your organization.
 If you have no formal finance background, it can be stressful to learn as you do the job.
 However, there are ways to overcome these obstacles and thrive in your role.